-This year’s Goodwood Revival takes place from Friday 7th–Sunday 9th September 2018.
-The gates open at 7.30am each day, and the main site closes at 7pm but the Over the Road area is open until 10pm.
+This year’s Goodwood Revival dates are Friday 11th to Sunday 13th September 2020.
+Saturday and Sunday are the busiest days.
+The car parks open at 7am and the gates at 7.30am, and the main site closes at 7pm but the Over the Road area is open until 10pm (9pm on Sunday).

 What happens at the Goodwood Revival?